 Of the one in eight sexually active Australians who have genital herpes, only a small percentage exhibit symptoms.

 And they’ll tell you it isn’t as bad as the stories might have us think.
-Debilitating pain, grotesque lesions spewing pus and the literal end of one’s sex life are pure myths.
+Debilitating pain, grotesque lesions and the end of one’s sex life are all pure myths.

 Even so, being diagnosed as having genital herpes can be quite perplexing.
-‘Who the hell gave it to me?’, ‘What else might I have contracted?’ and ‘Who do I need to tell?’ are all common and totally normal responses.
+“Who the heck gave it to me?”, “What else might I have contracted?” and “Who do I need to tell?” are all totally normal responses.